selimslab/selimslab.github.io/_NOTES/arts/philosophy/all-is-one.md

 ---

-Human mind takes a lit bit of the all things, names it, so it can understand it
+We humans name and separate things, so we can understand it

 The distinction is artificial

-When you take a tree, you must also takw the roots, soil, clouds, and sun with you
+When you take a tree, you must also take the roots, soil, clouds, and sun with you

 You take a tree and the whole universe comes with it